 When Trouble Arises, We Are Here To Help

 When a workplace accident happens, you want to be able to turn to someone you can trust.
-The attorneys at the Bader Law Firm, LLC, are here to help with any type of workers’ compensation matter.
+The attorneys at the Bader Scott Injury Lawyers, are here to help with any type of workers’ compensation matter.
 We will review the facts of your case and guide you to the right path to get relief for your injuries.
 The law limits the time you have after an accident occurs to take action, so contact us today to schedule a free consultation.
 Help us to help you in your time of need.